Monarch Butterfly Grove

 Wheelchair accessible

-Thousands of migrating monarch butterflies overwinter clustered amongst eucalyptus trees in Pismo Beach, California, making it a favorite wintering destination on the Central Coast.
+Thousands of migrating monarch butterflies overwinter clustered amongst eucalyptus trees at this protected site in Pismo Beach, California.

 šŸ“œ Publicly owned, protected overwintering site for western monarch butterflies.